act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 ## Assumptions

-- The presence of a `lang` attribute is being used to comply to WCAG.
+This rule assumes that the presence of a `lang` attribute is being used to comply to WCAG.
 This rule doesn't test if the attribute is needed to comply to WCAG.

 ## Accessibility Support